PoomSmart/EmojiFonts/README.md

 1. Copy `Apple Color Emoji.ttc` from `/System/Library/Fonts` of your macOS instance to the root of this repository and rename it to `AppleColorEmoji_macOS.ttc`.
 2. Copy AppleColorEmoji font from your iOS instance to the root of this repository and rename it to `AppleColorEmoji_iOS.ttc`.
 Read [here](https://poomsmart.github.io/emojiport) for the exact file path.
-3. Execute `source ~/.venv/bin/activate` to activate the virtual environment for Python scripts.
-Run this first every time you run scripts in this repository.
+3. Execute `uv sync` to activate/synchronize the Python virtual environment.
 4. Execute `./prepare.sh` to create emoji TTF files and tables.
 Run this once.

 # Building Apple Color Emoji font